MaximilianMcC/ncea-assessment/README.md

 - Started working on the `MakeGame` method so that people can make their own quiz.
 - Made `SetJson` function that quickly serializes the JSON back into the file.
 - Removed a random `WriteLine` that printed the `index` from the `ArrowMenu` method.
-- Started to tes the `MakeGame` method
+- Started to tes the `MakeGame` method.
-- Added the ability to use the `tab` key to cycle through `ArrowMenu`
+- Added the ability to use the `tab` key to cycle through `ArrowMenu`.

+### 16/3/2022
+- Made a quick prototype of the `MakeGame` function, then started to rewrite it.
+- Added a `GetTextInput` method that gets quick console input.
+- Added a `GetNumberInput` function that lets you get quick console input returned as an integer.
+- Started to make a `CentreInput` method that will let you type something in the middle of the screen.
+Might remove.
+- Made a `RemoveGame` method that lets the user remove a quiz that they have made or don't like.
+- Added `ClearLine` function to clear a single line from the console instead of the entire console.

+### 17/3/2022
+- Added an optional parameter to have a custom "cursor" icon in the `ArrowMenu` method.
+Needed to change where the title parameter was declared.
+- Finished the `RemoveGame` method.